-You’ve gotten the skinny from us on Best Food Facts’ adventure in California with seven of our foodie friends on TASTE Tour: Unearthing the Art and Science of Food Blogger Tour.
-We checked in with Sheila from Eat 2gather to get the inside scoop on her favorite parts of the tour and what she learned.
+We’ve served up a recap or two on our California adventures with seven of our food blogger friends during TASTE: Unearthing the Art and Science of Food Blogger Tour.
+And, now we are bringing you the inside scoop from Adriana of Adriana’s Best Recipes on her favorite parts of the tour and what she learned.